-B.6 Indicate whether the Articles of Association contain any restrictions with respect to the minimum number of shares required to attend general meetings or vote remotely:
+B.6 Indicate whether the by-laws contain any restrictions with respect to the minimum number of shares required to attend general meetings or vote remotely:

-Yes No

-Х

-Number of shares required to attend general meetings 100
+Yes No Х Number of shares required to attend general meetings 11 Number of shares required to vote remotely 1(

-100

-Article 26 of the Articles of Association establishes the following: 'The General Meeting comprises all the shareholders that hold at least one hundred shares, either in person or by proxy.
-Owners or holders of fewer than one hundred shares may group themselves together to reach this number and may be represented either by one of the group or by another shareholder that possesses enough shares to form part of the general meeting'.
+Article 26 of the Company By-Laws establishes the following: 'The General Meeting comprises all the shareholders that hold at least one hundred shares, either in person or by proxy.
+Owners or holders of fewer than 100 shares may group themselves together to reach this number and may be represented either by one of the group or by another shareholder that possesses enough shares to form part of the general meeting'.
+Article 27 of the Shareholders' General Meeting By-laws provides that shareholders holding at least 100 voting shares may vote on proposals on items on the agenda for any type of General Meeting prior to the General Meeting by post or email, and by any other means of remote communication, provided that there are adequate guarantees of authenticity and identification of the voting shareholder and, where appropriate, the security of electronic communications is duly ensured in accordance with the provisions of the Board in this respect.